 This information in the report is intended to help providers engage with and educate members who have used the ED.
 Member education may include the importance of seeing a PCP after a visit to the ED, scheduling routine well-visits, and contacting a PCP for non-emergent care.

-To access your Emergency Department Utilization Report, and other reports, access your account by going to www.ct.gov/husky.
+To access your Emergency Department Utilization Report, and other reports, access your account by going to portal.ct.gov/husky.
 Click “For Providers,” then “Provider Login” to sign into your account; if you are a new user, create a user name and password.
 Once you login to your account, you’ll be able to access your reports by clicking “Reports/Data;” if you have not yet requested report access, you’ll be prompted to complete the “Request for Report Access” form.
 New requests for report access take a few days to process.
 When a practice has report access, it will receive notification emails each time new reports are added to its account.

 For more detailed instructions on creating your HUSKY Health account and obtaining access to the Provider Portal Reports, please click here or click on “Download the User Registration and Form Completion How To Guide” under “For Technical Support” on the login page.

 The annual Community Health Network of Connecticut, Inc. (CHNCT) HEDIS® season is here and we would like your help!
 HEDIS® stands for Healthcare Effectiveness Data and Information Set and is a tool that is used to measure provider performance on important dimensions of care.
 As the medical Administrative Services Organization (ASO) for the State of Connecticut’s Department of Social Services (DSS), CHNCT is collecting, processing, and reporting the data for this project.
 HEDIS® results are also used for continuous quality improvement efforts. . . read more